Meal prep can help you get a fit body.

 After cooling, store in an airtight container in the refrigerator.
 Wipe down the outside of the agave, maple, and honey bottles (to prevent stickiness and insect attraction) and return to the refrigerator.

 NOTE: Ovens vary.
 Altitudes vary.
 When you’re making your first batch, keep the oven light on and keep a close eye on your cookies.
-Only then will you know the perfect baking time for your circumstance.
+Only then will you know the perfect baking time for your circumstances.

 Part Two: Dinner Ideas